Kirk Douglas: Blogging

 Douglas blogged from time to time.
 Originally hosted on Myspace, his posts were hosted by the Huffington Post beginning in 2012.
 As of 2008, he was believed to be the oldest celebrity blogger in the world.

 Rape allegation

 Douglas is alleged to have raped actress Natalie Wood in the summer of 1955, when she was 16 and he 38.
 Wood's alleged rape was first publicized in Suzanne Finstad's 2001 biography of the actress, though Finstad never named the offender.

 The allegation received renewed attention in January 2018, after the 75th Golden Globe Awards ceremony paid tribute to Douglas, with several news outlets citing a 2012 anonymous blog post which accused Douglas.
 In July 2018, Wood's sister Lana said during a 12-part podcast about her sister's life that her sister was sexually assaulted as a teen and that the attack had occurred inside the Chateau Marmont during an audition and went on "for hours".
 In the 2021 memoir Little Sister: My Investigation Into the Mysterious Death of Natalie Wood, Lana Wood alleged Douglas was her sister's assailant.
-Douglas' son Michael issued a statement, saying "May they both rest in peace."